phreeza/manuscript_axon_potentials/doc/manuscript.md

 (NI USB-6259 and BNC-2090A, National Instruments Inc, Austin, TX, USA), and stimulus presentation times were recorded along with the responses.
 Trigger pulses were configured in \textsc{MatLab} through Ephus software (Vidrio Technologies LLC, Ashburn, VA, USA).
+Responses were averaged over 10 repetitions.

 Multi-compartment model of axons
 ---------------------